Patternslib/Patterns/docs/api/patterns.rst

        }
    };

-The trigger specified on line 3 is a CSS selector to tells the pattern framework which elements this pattern is interested in.
-If new items are discovered in the DOM that match this pattern the ``init`` function will be called with a jQuery wrapper around the element.
+The trigger specified on line 3 is a CSS selector which tells the pattern framework which elements this pattern is interested in.
+If new items are discovered in the DOM that match this pattern, the ``init`` function will be called with a jQuery wrapper around the element.

-While not encouraged patterns are encouraged to include a ``destroy`` function that undos the pattern initialisation.
+While not required patterns are encouraged to include a ``destroy`` function that undos the pattern initialisation.
 After calling ``destroy`` it should be possible to call ``init`` again to reactivate the pattern.